 Restarting a remote computer means the system on a remote computer will be first shut down and then restarted.
 You may need to restart a remote computer when you want to speed up its performance or when a program on it is not working properly.
 It is pretty easy to restart a local computer, but do you know how to restart a remote computer?

-How to restart a remote computer on Windows 10 [two options]
+How to restart a remote computer with Remote Desktop or CMD

-The steps are divided into three parts when you use RDP to restart a remote computer on Windows 10.
-First, you need to enable Remote Desktop on the host computer.
+The steps are divided into three parts when you use RDP to restart a remote computer on Windows 10/11 and Windows 7/7.1/8.
+First, you need to Enable Remote Desktop on the host computer.
 Second, you need to get the IP address and username of the host computer.
-Third, you could start remote control over RDP on the client computer.
+Third, you could start remote control over RDP from your local device.

 There are a few drawbacks of RDP you need to know before using it: